-Psyllium is quickly becoming one of the top recommendations for people using low-carb Atkins-style diets.
-It is very difficult to get enough fibre in a diet when you eliminate the carbohydrates in cereals, whole grains and fruits.
 Psyllium capsules are an easy way to take care of this problem.
-It fills you with fibre, reducing appetite without overstimulating the nervous system; a much healthier approach than formulas containing ephedra, such as some of the original Herbalife or Metabolife formulas.
+It fills you with fibre, reducing appetite without over stimulating the nervous system; a much healthier approach than formulas containing ephedra.

 Psyllium seed husks, also known as ispaghula, isabgol, or psyllium, are portions of the seeds of the plant Plantago ovata, (genus Plantago), a native of India and Pakistan.
 Psyllium is used in weight control and for general intestinal health.
 It contains a spongy fiber that reduces appetite, improves digestion and cleanses the system, making it an excellent choice for healthy dieting.
 Psyllium can provide the fiber that is missing on low carbohydrate diets.
 Every 100 grams of psyllium provides 71 grams of soluble fiber; a similar amount of oat bran would contain only 5 grams of soluble fiber.
 Only recently have scientists learned that soluble fiber has unique effects on metabolism.
 Just take one or two capsules with a glass of water or Yerba Mate diet tea, half hour before meals.
 The herb also provides a feeling of fullness that is helpful before meals.
 Psyllium is one of the simplest, healthiest and most effective herbs for weight control.

 Psyllium has also been used for irritable bowel syndrome (a stress-related disorder with alternating bouts of diarrhea and constipation).
 Because it will produce easy bowel movements with a loose stool, Psyllium is used by patients with anal fissures (cracks in the skin near the anus) and hemorrhoids and is often recommended following anal or rectal surgery, during pregnancy and as a secondary treatment in certain types of diarrhea.